FredericG-BE/OpenHasp-HA-pyscript/README.md

 # Getting started

+- MQTT must be enabled on HA and connected to an MQTT broker.
+A openHASP screen must be configured and connected to the broker.
+Perhaps a good idea is to start from a standard setup with the standard HA integration to verify the MQTT/openHASP setup.
 - **Install HACS pyscript.** [See the pysript manual](https://hacs-pyscript.readthedocs.io/en/latest/installation.html#option-2-manual).
-Configure pyscript: As described in the [pyscript manual](https://hacs-pyscript.readthedocs.io/en/latest/reference.html#configuration) where I suggest to use the approach where a config.yaml in the pyscript directory. "hass_is_global" and "allow_all_imports" should be set to true.
+Configure pyscript as described in the [pyscript manual](https://hacs-pyscript.readthedocs.io/en/latest/reference.html#configuration) where I suggest to use the approach where a config.yaml in the pyscript directory. "hass_is_global" and "allow_all_imports" should be set to true.
 - Add *"dependencies": ["mqtt"]* to YOUR_HASS_CONFIG_DIRECTORY/custom_components/pyscript/manifest.json.
 On my system it looks like this:
 ```
 {